AlhassenSabeeh/AlhassenSabeeh/README.md

  Currently pursuing a Bachelor's degree in Electrical and Electronic Engineering, 4th year, at the University of Khartoum, Sudan.

- Currently pursuing a Bachelor's degree in Computer Science , 3th term, at the University of People , United State (online).
+ Also a Bachelor's degree in Computer Science ,
+ 3th term, at the University of People , United State (online).

 # Experiences